Baseline in Project Management With Its Types, Examples, Template, and Importance

 4. Cost Baseline

-• Cost Estimate: An estimate of the project's total cost, broken down by cost categories such as labor, materials, equipment, and overhead.
+• Cost Estimate: An estimate of the project's total cost, broken down by cost categories such as labour, materials, equipment, and overhead.

 • Budget Allocation: The approved budget for the project, including planned expenditures over time and any contingency reserves.